Zeradam-Fantaye/FavorFood/README.md

 # foodbook

-This is a full-stack app that enables users to create a food of their choice add all necessary information about it.
+This is a full-stack app that enables users to create a food of their choice and add all necessary information about it.

 ## Technologies used in this app:
 -  **At the client side** : HTML5, CSS/CSS3, Bootstrap, Vanilla JS